somnambulist-tech/enumeration/README.md

 defines its members based upon class constants.

 Here is an example borrowed from the Java documentation for its enum types.
-The following multiton describes all of the planets in our solar system, including their masses and radii:
+The following multiton describes all the planets in our solar system, including their masses and radii:

 ```php